 You’ll need to choose a reliable and reputable exchange to get into the cryptocurrency market.
 This article compares two of the most popular options: Coinbase vs Binance Guide.
 We’ll discuss the pros and cons of each and what sets them apart.

-Fortunately for traders, two exchanges, Binance and Coinbase, have been providing customers great service for years and continually improving their product offerings.
+Fortunately for traders, two best online exchanges, Binance and Coinbase, offer customers great service for years and continually improving their product offerings.
 Coinbase might still have less name recognition in the United States, but that doesn’t mean there aren’t plenty of alternative exchanges for traders to utilize to their advantage.

 A Brief Look at Coinbase and Binance